ibm-cloud-docs/EventStreams/eventstreams158.md

 | `Segment By` | `Service instance, Quantile, Service instance name` |
 {: caption="Table 11: Produce message conversion time metric metadata" caption-side="top"}

+Ideally zero.
+A consistent growth in this indicates that some clients are down-level and should be upgraded.
+Ensure all clients at the latest levels.

 ### Rebalancing consumer groups
 {: #ibm_eventstreams_instance_rebalancing_consumergroups}